joffreykern/joffreykern.github.io/_posts/2017-06-01-how-to-build-dotnet-core-project-with-vs-code.md

 With this post, you are able to create a .net core project without Visual Studio 2017.
 There is few bugs on VSCode with the intellisense and few things are missing if I compare VSCode and VS'17, but well, it possible to build a .net core project in VSCode !

-I encourage you to try this editor, this is a very good editor (I used to build a whole Angular2 project and my VSCode extension).
+I encourage you to try this editor, this is a very good editor (I used it to build a whole Angular2 project and my VSCode extension).

 _If you followed the entire post, you can try to open your project on a VS'17, it'll works !_